Azure/kubernetes-hackfest/labs/lab-style-template.md

-# Lab: Create AKS Cluster
+# Lab: Name of Lab
 This is the info about the lab.
-You will creat an AKS cluster.
+More info here.
 Blah blah blah.

 ## Prerequisites